Historic Feather River water near Merlin California

 Best flows

 Use the Oroville gauge as lower-river trend context, not as permission by itself.
-The better fly-fishing windows are the ones where releases are steady enough to let you fish edges and travel lanes safely; if release changes or local conditions make the river pushy, shift to bank-oriented water or skip it.
+The better fly-fishing windows are the ones where releases are steady enough to let you fish edges and travel lanes safely.
+If release changes or local conditions make the river pushy, shift to bank-oriented water or skip it.

-When to skip
+When to leave

 Skip the trip when you cannot identify the exact legal reach, when hatchery-boundary or salmon-season rules are unclear, when releases make edge access unsafe, or when the day you really want is a small-stream trout trip rather than a big lower-river plan.